IEC 60904-9:2020 Standard for Solar Simulators

 Newport Verasol-2 LED Class AAA Solar Simulator

-Newport Verasol 2 Class AAA LED Solar Simulator
+Spectral deviation and spectral coverage of a Newport Verasol 2 Class AAA LED Solar Simulator

 Graph reproduced and then analyzed by digitizing the reported spectrum in the 2016 IEEE Explore paper “Comparison of xenon lamp-based and led-based solar simulators” by Gregory Leary et al.